Inside the Golden Globe Awards

 Celebration and Criticism

 And share it, I did.
-The congratulations poured in from friends on Facebook—many of whom knew how much film meant to me and how, unlike some of my fellow Norwegian film critics and journalists, I had always embraced the Hollywood side of the industry.
+The congratulations poured in from family and friends on Facebook—many of whom knew how much film meant to me and how, unlike some of my fellow Norwegian film critics and journalists, I had always embraced the Hollywood side of the industry.
 It felt like a moment of validation, a sign that maybe, just maybe, I was on the right path.

 But not everyone was thrilled.
 Amid the flood of kind words, there were two or three voices that stood out—not to celebrate, but to criticize.
 They were angry.
 Apparently, the drama surrounding the Hollywood Foreign Press Association had crossed the Atlantic.
 In hindsight, it wasn’t that surprising.
-After all, one of the most vocal critics of the HFPA was the beforementioned Norwegian film journalist based in LA, someone many critics here in Norway had personal ties to.
+After all, one of the most vocal critics of the HFPA was the aforementioned Norwegian film journalist based in LA, someone many critics here in Norway had personal ties to.

 We can all agree to disagree, but personal insults?
 That, I won’t stand for.
 The two or three journalists who flung insults my way?
 Muted and blocked.
 I wanted to enjoy this moment and focus on what really mattered: getting to work as a voter in the Golden Globe Awards.